sparisi/mips/README.md

 mdp.plotepisode(data(1),0.001)
 ```

 - For episode-based algorithms, the low-level dataset is not returned.
 In this case, you can call `show_simulation`, which executes only one episode and shows an animation.
-This approach can be used also in step-based algorithms.
+This visualization can be used also in step-based algorithms.

 ```
 show_simulation(mdp,policy,0.001,100)